-Whether you are a cancer patient or survivor, these tips can help you avoid unforeseen side-effects:
+Whether you are a cancer patient or survivor, these tips can help you avoid unforeseen side-effects.

 Studies have shown that some supplements can decrease the effectiveness of cancer treatment.
 St. John’s Wort, sometimes used for depression, has been shown to lower the effects of chemotherapy by more than half, while vitamin E, vitamin C, selenium, beta carotene, and other anti-oxidants might have similar effects on radiation and chemotherapy.

 Vitamins and supplements bearing the label “USP” (United States Pharmacopoeia) or “NSF” (National Science Foundation) have been vetted by independent, quality control groups recognized by the U.S. government and are generally safer than those without the label.